perrette/scribe/README.md

 It relies on the optional `pynput` dependency (installed together with `scribe` if you used the `[all]` or `[keyboard]` option).

-`pynput` may require [some configuration](https://pynput.readthedocs.io/en/latest/limitations.html) (I *think* got it to work with `xhost +SI:localuser:$(whoami)` as far as the display is concerned).
+`pynput` may require [some configuration](https://pynput.readthedocs.io/en/latest/limitations.html).
 It has [limitations]((https://pynput.readthedocs.io/en/latest/limitations.html)).
 In my Ubuntu + Wayland system it works in chromium based applications (including vscode) but it does not in firefox and sublime text and any of the rest (not even in a terminal !).
-Workarounds include using the Xorg version of GNOME...
-Suggestions welcome.
+Workarounds include using the Xorg version of GNOME: in `etc/gdm3/custom.conf` uncomment `# WaylandEnable=false` and restart.

 ### Start as an application in Ubuntu